salujajaskeerat/ELP305-TribeD-documentation/index.md

 4. Battery:

-The following table shows the specifications of the Battery:
+The following table (Table 25) shows the specifications of the Battery:

 | Property                                 | Specification                    |
 | ---------------------------------------- | -------------------------------- |